 Experiential Learning Lab

-Dr. Amanuel Beyin teaches “Lithic Technology” course at CACHE, where, among other things, students learn how to make stone tools using various techniques used by our ancestors.
-The course seeks to provide students an educational experience by which, on one hand they become aware of the foundations of our technological ingenuity, and on the other hand they develop the intuition of problem-solving.
-The pictures on this page represent activities from that course.
+Amanuel Beyin teaches the “Lithic Technology” course at CACHe, where, among other things, students learn how to make stone tools using various techniques used by our ancestors.
+The course seeks to provide students an educational experience by which they become aware of the foundations of our technological ingenuity while also developing the intuition of problem-solving.
+The pictures on this page represent activities from the course.

 Lobby